Training the Trainer

 About the Trainers

-Neil Nedley, M.D. is a full-time practicing internal medicine physician with emphasis in preventive medicine, mental health, and the difficult to diagnose patient.
-He is the author of the Nedley Depression & Anxiety Recovery Program, the widely acclaimed and successful DVD series.
-He is an experienced national and international speaker.
-Dr. Nedley and his wife Erica have four sons Joel, Allen, Nathan, and Justin.
+Neil Nedley, MD, is a full-time practicing internal medicine physician with emphasis in preventive medicine, mental health, and the difficult to diagnose patient.
+He is the author of the Nedley Depression & Anxiety Recovery Program™, the widely acclaimed and successful video series.
+Dr. Nedley enjoys being involved with live trainings whenever possible.